ChristopheCVB/TouchPortalPluginSDK/README.md

 ## Releases

-Last version is 1.0.0
+Last version is 2.0.0

 Go to [releases](https://github.com/ChristopheCVB/TouchPortalPluginSDK/releases)

 ## Get Started

 - Clone/Download this project
-- Rename the property in `settings.gradle`
-- Edit the `src/main/resources/entry.tp` to add your actions
-- Replace the Plugin icon in `src/main/resources/images/icon-24.png`
+- Create a new Gradle Java Module
+- Copy the `build.gradle` from the Sample module
-- Create a class that extends `TouchPortalPlugin` containing
+- Create a class extending `TouchPortalPlugin` containing
 ```
     public static void main(String[] args) {
         if (args.length >= 1) {